Patents pending / source-available

 • Starts from zero every session

-• Cannot control OpenGL or custom-rendered UIs
+• Cannot control OpenGL apps or do spatial gestures (drag, sculpt)

 • Cloud execution.
 Your screen data leaves the machine